gabrielschulhof/bindings-principles/README.md

   var x = setTimeout( function() {}, 1000 );
   x = null;
   ```
   If we overwrite all references to the "magic" value, we have no way of removing the timeout.
 This is not a big poblem in the case of a timeout, because it will simply run once and then never again.
-However, in the case of ```setInterval()```, overwriting the return value of the function means that the interval has now leaked, and it's callback will be called repeatedly "forever".
-Javascript follows this important heuristic and so our code that deals with handles can also be made easier: *If the handle goes out of scope, the resource to which it refers is leaked.*
+However, in the case of ```setInterval()```, overwriting the return value of the function means that the interval has now leaked, and its callback will be called repeatedly "forever".
+Javascript follows this important heuristic and so, although V8 allows us to intercept a Javascript value as it is garbage-collected via weak references, our code that deals with handles can also be made easier: *If the handle goes out of scope, the resource to which it refers is leaked.*

 Armed with these heuristics, let's create our own handles with the help of NAN:
 ```C++